InFog/evaldojunior.com/_posts/2015-04-23-bulgaria-web-summit-2015.md

 because I was able to bring that amount of people to my talk!
 The first one in English!

-I started my speak, a little bit nervous, I introduced myself and told some joke about being a Brazilian living in Germany and almost freezing during the winter, people laugh, and out of a sudden, I was very calm and felling confident about the talk and the subject again.
+I started my talk, a little bit nervous, I introduced myself and told some joke about being a Brazilian living in Germany and almost freezing during the winter, people laugh, and out of a sudden, I was very calm and felling confident about the talk and the subject again.